Student Rights, Freedoms & Responsibilities

 Students are free, individually and collectively, to express their views on issues of institutional policy and on matters of general interest to the student body.
 The student body participates in making and applying institutional policy affecting academic and student affairs by means of the student government.
 Student Government’s role is stated clearly in their constitution and when disputes arise regarding this role it will be handled as proscribed in the Code of Student Conduct.

-A “Hyde Park” area has been established in the area surrounding the cannon, bordered by, but not including, the sidewalks.
+A public discussion and demonstration area has been established in the area surrounding the cannon, bordered by, but not including, the sidewalks.
 Jefferson students are free to support causes by orderly means, which do not disrupt the regular and essential operation of the College and do not violate the Code of Student Conduct.
 In their public expressions or demonstrations, students or student organizations speak only for themselves.
-Issues expressed in the Hyde Park area do not need prior registration.
+Issues expressed in this area do not need prior registration.

 Students have the right to privacy and to be free from unreasonable searches or unlawful arrest on College property.
 Students have the responsibility to respect the privacy of other members of the College community in their person and property.